 I do not offer any support in compiling FS-UAE for RPi so you are on your own on this until it is officially supported by the FS-UAE vendor.

 The FS-UAE vendor is working on optimizing the software so that an Rpi400 can run a stock A500 and A1200 configurations with cycle exact emulation.

 There are unofficial FS-UAE compilations for Rpi, but features such as “JIT” are not implemented/supported.
 I use JIT to enhance a few A1200 configurations which demand 3D performance and with this feature missing, desyncs are bound to happen.

-Since AmigaLive uses quite a few A1200 enhanced configurations, I might have to create a list with RPi compatible games.
+Since AmigaLive uses quite a few A1200 enhanced configurations, might have to create a list with RPi compatible games.

 - Q: I’m running in “Offline Mode” do I still need to be connected to the internet?

 A: Yes, AmigaLive requires to be connected to the internet so it can download all available game configurations on startup and retrieve the required game files during launch.

 - Q: What OS and requirements do I need to host an AmigaLive server?